awsdocs/aws-control-tower-guide/doc_source/nested-ous.md

 + Adds the `AWSControlTowerExecution` role to all unenrolled accounts under this OU, and to all unenrolled accounts in its nested OUs\.
 + Enrolls member accounts that are not enrolled\.
 + Re\-enrolls enrolled member accounts\.
-+ Creates an AWS SSO login for newly enrolled member accounts\.
++ Creates an IAM Identity Center login for newly enrolled member accounts\.
 + Updates existing enrolled member accounts to reflect your landing zone changes\.
-+ Updates guardrails that are configured for this OU and its member accounts\.
++ Updates controls that are configured for this OU and its member accounts\.

 ## Considerations for nested OU registration<a name="nested-ou-registration"></a>
 + You cannot register an OU under the core OU \(Security OU\)\.